dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a dimension table/Create a MaxCompute dimension table.md

     A: Dimension table joining in Blink 1.0 has some issues.
 We recommend that you upgrade the Blink version to 2.1.1 or later.
 If you still want to use Blink 1.0, you must suspend your job and then resume it.
 You can troubleshoot this issue based on the first error message in the failover history.

 -   Q: What do the endPoint and tunnelEndpoint parameters mean in the Alibaba Cloud public cloud?
-What happens if the parameter configuration is incorrect?
+What happens if the parameter configurations are invalid?

     A: For more information about the endPoint and tunnelEndpoint parameters, see [Configure endpoints](/intl.en-US/Prepare/Configure endpoints.md).
 If the configuration of these two parameters is incorrect in a VPC, one of the following task exceptions may occur.

-    -   If the configuration of the endPoint parameter is incorrect, the task stops at the progress of 91%.
+    -   If the configuration of the endPoint parameter is invalid, the task stops at a progress of 91%.
-    -   If the configuration of the tunnelEndpoint parameter is incorrect, the task fails.
+    -   If the configuration of the tunnelEndpoint parameter is invalid, the task fails.